This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What does the Bible say about harvesting fruit?

-The Bible often uses harvesting fruit as a metaphor for spiritual growth and readiness.
+The Bible often uses fruit harvests as metaphors for patience, diligence, and enjoying blessings after honest, steady work.

 What fruit takes the longest to ripen?